the Romney Marsh.net

 There is always something to see at The Art Shack and the exhibitions change regularly.
 Exhibitions, Workshops, etc are held continually and are always open to the public.
 Exhibitions are free of charge to visit and it is usually free to book.

-There are many highly talented artists on Romney Marsh with a huge range of techniques and skills - see our The Arts on Romney Marsh page.
+There are many highly talented artists on Romney Marsh with a huge range of techniques and skills.
 Each exhibition varies greatly, with many works of art for sale at a wide range of prices to suit all purses.
 For more information, please visit their website.